gobikannans/gobikannans/README.md

 <img src="https://komarev.com/ghpvc/?username=gobikannans&label=Profile%20views&color=0e75b6&style=flat" alt="gobikannans" align="center" ml="20px" />
 </p>

-Hi, I'm Gobi Kannan, a passionate Full stack developer and software engineer from India.
+Hi, I'm Gobi Kannan, a passionate Full stack developer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces and smoothful user experiences.
 I take great care in the knowledge, experience and quality in the code things that I built.

 I am a open source enthuasist.
 I learned a lot from the open source community and love the ideas of knowledge shared through open source.